Response to Intervention (RtI)

-**Click on each tier to learn how VocabularySpellingCity can help you support students at each level.**
+**Select a tier to learn how VocabularySpellingCity can help you support students at each level.**

 Students experience difficulty with learning for a variety of different reasons, and consequently may require a diverse range of mechanisms to ensure effective improvement.
 A lack of response to all interventions is an indication that there is a biological disability that may require special education.
 Strategies for implementing RtI should include consideration for a student’s cultural and behavioral characteristics, as well as identification of his/her strengths and weaknesses.

 VocabularySpellingCity engages your students while building word recognition, providing multiple exposures to words through the use of spelling, phonics, vocabulary, and writing practice activities.
 Students gain competence in reading and comprehension as they practice and self-test with VocabularySpellingCity.